 Eamon AC (EAC), the earliest prototype of Eamon CS, was written incrementally between mid-2014 and mid-2015 in ANSI C. The project's goal was to answer the author's long-standing question: what would Eamon look like in the C family of languages?
 This port involved a meticulous reproduction of Eamon Deluxe's MAINPGM.BAS file.
 While EAC was complete and fully functional, only The Beginner's Cave was ported before work halted.
 Unfortunately, the resulting monolithic EamonRT game engine lacked the elegance and extensibility expected from a modernized Eamon.
 A new approach was needed.
 As a result, the unmaintained Eamon AC is obsolete and should be avoided.

 The C# programming language seemed like the next logical step for development.
 Work on Eamon CS (ECS) kicked off in mid-2015, and it formally debuted in early 2017.
 Building ECS on this platform can potentially help it avoid the fate of many older Eamons.
 The system sits in the .NET slipstream, never needing an emulator to run.
-Also, as Microsoft's flagship development environment, the .NET ecosystem is vast and continues to expand; Eamon CS Mobile is an example of using compatible 3rd party technology.
+Also, as Microsoft's flagship development environment, the .NET ecosystem is vast and continues to expand; Eamon CS Mobile is an example of using compatible third-party technology.
 The game engine takes a toolkit approach to development, encouraging code reuse through inheritance.
-Many enhancements have been made to Eamon CS over the years, including multi-category artifacts, a plugin-based architecture, an advanced container framework, a full-sentence parser, and utilities to convert data from previous Eamon systems.
-As of this writing, the game catalog has grown to include 15 classic and original adventures, with more on the way.
+Many enhancements have been made to Eamon CS over the years, including multi-category artifacts, a plugin-based architecture, an advanced container framework, a full-sentence parser, utilities to convert data from previous Eamon systems, and a customizable, cross-platform game runner.
+As of this writing, the game catalog has grown to include 18 classic and original adventures, with more on the way.

 It is worth noting this game system is not the only activity in Eamon these days.
 Two other projects should be mentioned.
 Keith Dechant's Eamon Remastered, found at www.eamon-remastered.com, is an Eamon variant with an extensive collection of ported games that runs in a web browser.
 And Huw Williams' Eamon Wiki, located at www.eamon.wiki, explores all topics related to Eamon, including author correspondence, game walkthroughs, maps, and trivia.
 Please be sure to check out both of these excellent resources when you have the chance!